Glossary Terms

 • Business involves multiple partners e.g. manufacturing, sourcing, logistics and you want flexibility in profit-sharing and roles.

-• You want to minimize compliance costs and administrative overhead while keeping operational agility.
+• You want to minimise compliance costs and administrative overhead while keeping operational agility.

 • You seek a stable entity with continuity even if partners change, important for long supply-chain contracts or export relationships.